 Website exclusions can prevent your ads from appearing on websites that do not further your advertising goals.
 Website exclusions can be specified at either the campaign or ad group level.
 Your ad group level exclusions will override the campaign level exclusions.

-Creating, monitoring and refining keywords is imperative for efficient ad spend and optimal click-through rates.
-When working with keyword match options and campaign exclusions, remember these key points:
+Creating, monitoring and refining keyword match types is imperative for efficient ad spend and optimal click-through rates.
+When working with keyword matching and campaign exclusions, remember these key points:

 Thanks for reading this training on keyword match options.
 Continue your training or take the Bing Ads Accredited Professional exam to become accredited.